Vice President of Student Services, Modesto Junior College

 •Emotional/Psychological Factors: ability to make decisions and concentrate; frequent contact with others including some public contact; frequent deadlines and time-limited assignments.

-Applications will be reviewed by a screening committee which will select candidates to be interviewed.
+Applications will be reviewed by a screening committee, which will select candidates to be interviewed.
+After interviews, a recommendation will be forwarded to the Chancellor and Board of Trustees.

-Those applicants selected for personal interview will be notified by email or phone.
-In accordance with Board policy official offers of employment will be made only by the Chancellor or Vice Chancellor/Human Resources, YCCD.
-Final appointment is subject to confirmation by the Board of Trustees.
+Appointment Information: In accordance with Board Policy, official offers of employment will be made by Chancellor or designee.
+Final appointment is subject to confirmation by the Board of Trustees

-Federal law requires the District employ only US citizens and aliens authorized to work in the United States.
+Federal law requires that the District employ only U.S. citizens and aliens authorized to work in the United States.
 Written verification of employment eligibility is required.

-BACKGROUND CHECK: A background investigation of new employees is required, including reference checks and a state criminal history report.
-Employment will not begin until the history check has been cleared by Human Resources.
+A background investigation of new employees is required, including reference checks and a state criminal history report.
 The cost for the criminal history report will be the responsibility of the successful candidate.

 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the position.